timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 * **CloudFormation Updates**

-	Occassionally we needed to make changes to our infrastructure.
+	Occasionally we needed to make changes to our infrastructure.
 To do this we would use CloudFormation to update our configuration.
 If there were any changes to these etcd machines, AWS would reboot them to apply the changes, potentially all at the same time.
 If this happened our cluster would become unavailable and may have trouble re-clustering.

 ## The Solution